MangoTheCat/dbloadss/blogpost.md

 Use Packages
 ------------

 At Mango we believe that the basic unit of work is a package.
 A well written package will be self-documenting, have a familiar structure, and unit tests.
 All behind-the-scenes code can be written into unexported functions, and user facing code lives in a small number (often one) of exported functions.
-This single entry point should be designed for someone who is not an R user to run the code, and if anything goes wrong, be as informative as possible.
+This single entry point should be designed for someone who is not an experienced R user to run the code, and if anything goes wrong, be as informative as possible.
+R is particularly friendly for building packages, with the excellent [devtools](https://CRAN.R-project.org/package=devtools) automating most of it, and the wonderfully short [R packages](http://r-pkgs.had.co.nz/) book by Hadley guiding you through it all.

 The code for this blog post lives in the [dbloadss](https://github.com/mangothecat/dbloadss) package available on GitHub.
 For the flights model a single function is exported `simulate_departure_delays`, which is documented to explain exactly what it expects as input, and what it will output.
 The entire model runs with the single line: